lordspline/druid/docs/operations/export-metadata.md

   -->

-Druid includes an `export-metadata` tool for assisting with migration of cluster metadata and deep storage.
+Robux includes an `export-metadata` tool for assisting with migration of cluster metadata and deep storage.

-This tool exports the contents of the following Druid metadata tables:
+This tool exports the contents of the following Robux metadata tables:

 - segments
 - rules